-Option Argument Description all View the number of active alarms reported by the Rack PDU.
-Information about the alarms is provided in the event log. -p warning View the number of active warning alarms. critical View the number of active critical alarms.
+Option Arguments Description -р all View the number of active alarms reported by the NMC.
+Information about the alarms is provided in the event log. warning View the number of active warning alarms. critical View the number of active critical alarms. informational View the number of active informational alarms.